Relational Database Clusters

 96

-* - db_std1 instances may incur CPU Burst charges similar to AWS T3 Db instances described in this AWS documentation.
+* - db_std1 instances may incur CPU Burst charges similar to AWS T3 Db instances described in AWS Instance Types.
 Regular hourly charges for this instance type are based on 1 core, CPU Burst charges are based on 2 cores.

 Restriction on Transfers of Projects Containing DBClusters